Fire Levy Lid Lift

 Lid lift will reduce response times and improve service

-We are considering asking voters to approve a fire levy lid lift of $0.42 per $1,000 during the November 2023 general election.
+The Board of Fire Commissioners approved a resolution to place a fire levy lid lift on the November 7, 2023, general election ballot.
+The measure would ask voters to approve an increase of $0.42 per $1,000 of assessed property value.
 The lid lift would raise the fire levy rate to $1.25 per $1,000, which is less than the $1.35 approved in 2017.

 We need adequate staffing levels to meet the emergency needs of our community.
 The nearest hospital is more than 60 miles away round trip.
 Transporting a patient can take an ambulance and its emergency personnel out of service for as long as five hours.
 If two transports happen at the same time and another call comes in, we must rely on mutual aid from agencies located in Stanwood or north Snohomish County, which take longer to reach the island.